White Balance Photography –

-It’s a simple function that will change the way you photograph forever.
+White Balance is simple function that will change the way you photograph forever.
 If you’ve been using automatic settings on your camera and notice that sometimes the colours are a little weird, this is how to fix it.

 What is White Balance?

-White Balance determines how accurate the colours and tones in your photographs are represented.
+The gem of a camera setting determines how accurate the colours and tones in your photographs are represented.
 It refers to the balance of the white tone in your image, whether or not it is warm or cool.
 On a bright sunny day your camera will read the scene one way, whereas in low light or dark conditions, it will read it another way.

 It will allow you to change the tones of your image and perfect the white tones.